MSI17819/SQL_projects/Project/Champions League the historical Europe split/championes_league_project.md

 ```
 As expected, no team from the part of the Soviet sphere of influence reached the final.

 Finally, I added the year of the CM season and the team members.
-Dynamo Kyiv, when they reached the semi-finals, had in my opinion the best team in the club's history with great coach Valeriy Lobanovskyi, Andriy Shevchenko, Serhiy Rebrov, Oleh Luzhny,  Kakha Kaladze etc. RB Leipzig, on the other hand, showed that good management, the idea for the club and the money invested give, a semi-final level after only 11 years started from scratch.
-Plus the team playing style as the main sponsor logo, i.e. energetic and full of football transitional moments with quality players Dani Olmo, Ibrahima Konate, Christopher Nkunku or Dayot Upamecano.
+Dynamo Kyiv, when they reached the semi-finals, had in my opinion the best team in the club's history with great coach Valeriy Lobanovskyi, and players: Andriy Shevchenko, Serhiy Rebrov, Oleh Luzhny,  Kakha Kaladze etc. RB Leipzig, on the other hand, showed that good management, the idea for the club and the money invested give, a semi-final level after only 11 years started from scratch.
+Plus the team playing style as the main sponsor logo, i.e. energetic and full of football transitional moments with quality players like Dani Olmo, Ibrahima Konate, Christopher Nkunku or Dayot Upamecano.

 *Tabel 7.* Squads, seasons year for two teams who reached semi final from historical Sowiet Union area of influence.